almost-good/sugar-and-spice/README.md

   - **Gallery page** is used to showcase work already done.
 11. I want to be able to contact site owners so I can get more information or make an order.
   - The user can visit **contact page** and choose either to make a purchase or to request more information.

 Back to [Table of Contents](#table-of-contents)

 ## **Bugs**
+There is one known bug that I tried to resolve, unsuccessfully.
+On mobile and tablet devices, the navbar is collapsed into a hamburger menu.
+During the activation of the hamburger menu, the navigation links slide left to right.
+The issue is: that when the hamburger menu active state finishes, the nav menu items should slide out the way they slid in, but they disappear instantly.

 Back to [Table of Contents](#table-of-contents)